 2. What are the objectives of bookkeeping?

 In terms of effort, bookkeeping is frequently undervalued.
-However, it must be recognised that accounting cannot work without bookkeeping.
+However, it must be recognized that accounting cannot work without bookkeeping.
 Essentially, accounting is clerical labour, but it is critical since it assures the completion of the following tasks.

 • Financial transactions of any kind must be properly recorded.